Museum of early consumer electronics and 1st achievements

 of them.
 (Otherwise they would have been thrown away).

-Domestic satellite receivers with knobs on would originate from the mid 1980s.
+Domestic satellite receivers with knobs on would first become availble in 1985.

 Pictured above, bottom to top, Drake ESR3240 receiver with Drake APS3240E 36 volt positioer to the right of it.